gdi3d/beautiful-jekyll/_posts/2021-05-09-using-microservices-experience.md

 - Individual database schema for every microservice and restricted access to them forced us to use multiple microservices to be called to obtain a dataset
 - Creating and maintaining a small dump of all databases for dev and QA purposes was HARD!

+Today I prefer going with the traditional monolithic architecture, but making sure that my design will allow me to switch to microservices easily.

-As a conclusion, I'll (try to) get back to monolithic as a starting point and move to microservices when the team size is large enough and the correlation between team size and microservices is adequate, or just create microservices for a small part of the application that could benefit from it.
+As a conclusion, I'll (try to) get back to monolithic as a starting point and move to microservices when the team size is large enough and the correlation between team size and microservices is adequate.

+Another solution is to create microservices for a small part of the application that could benefit from it.

 > Fun fact: Although I say this, I did use microservices on my recent side project.
 Maybe I'm hooked up and need counseling 😂